AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 Logs with this prefix come from each VPN gateway managed by the controller.
-The log contains the information for the TCP session, such as Inbound and outbound interface, source IP address, destination IP address, TTL value, protocol name, and packet length.
+The log contains the information for the TCP session, such as inbound and outbound interface, source IP address, destination IP address, TTL value, protocol name, and packet length.
 The log record is for each packet that passes through the VPN connection from the client to the destination.